 Yes, you can!
 Actually, in my opinion, Tiramisu tastes better after a day or two.

-Tiramisu can be store in the refrigerator for up to 5 days.
+Tiramisu can be stored in the refrigerator for up to 5 days.

-Tiramisu can be store in the refrigerator for up to 5 days.
+Tiramisu can be stored in the refrigerator for up to 5 days.

-To freeze tiramisu, place the first layer of plastic wrap directly against the cream surface (without cocoa) to prevent a skin from forming.
-Then, add an additional layer of plastic wrap and then cover with foil and freeze.
+To freeze tiramisu, place the first layer of plastic wrap directly against the cream surface (without cocoa) to prevent skin from forming.
+Then, add an additional layer of plastic wrap, cover with foil, and freeze.

 Ready to eat it?
 To defrost, let it sit at room temperature for 15-20 minutes.
 After it has defrosted, add the layer of cocoa and serve.